grafana/grafana/docs/sources/enterprise/access-control/provisioning.md

 ### Assign your custom to specific built-in roles

-To assign the role to built-in roles, add said built-in roles to the `builtInRoles` section of your roles.
+To assign roles to built-in roles, add said built-in roles to the `builtInRoles` section of your roles.
 To remove specific assignments you can just remove them from the list.

 For example this role will be assigned to "Editor" or "Admin" users: